tomasholderness/PyRaster/README.md

 * Output: Default is GeoTiffs created with embedded binary header files containing geospatial information

 * Default data-type: 32-bit float
+* RasterIO handles mapping of GDAL (C) data-types to Python

 #####NoData Value Handling
 If the input data has no recognisable NoDataValue (readable by GDAL) then the input NoDataValue is assumed to be 9999.
 This can be changed by manually specifying an input NoDataVal when calling read- rasterbands() In accordance with GDAL the output data NoDataValue is 9999 or 9999.0 or can be manually set by when writrasterbands() When using unsigned integer data types the default output NoDataValue will be 0.